semitrivial/react-bootstrap-minimum-working-example/README.md

     % npm install -g react-tools

-Sorry, no instructions for Windows.
+Sorry, no instructions for Windows (yet).

 LICENSE
 --------------

 MIT.

-Please note that the included react-bootstrap-min.js comes from https://github.com/react-bootstrap/react-bootstrap-bower (it, too, has an MIT license).
+The included file react-bootstrap-min.js comes from https://github.com/react-bootstrap/react-bootstrap-bower and also has an MIT license.